| |

 door, the cab that

-splashed my good pants, being short-changed ...
+splashed my good pants, realized I'd been short-changed ...

 you know what I mean.